The Great Camino Clean Up

 CaminoWays.com is supporting The Great Camino Clean Up this summer.
 Canadian environmental organisation ‘A Greener Future’ will travel the Portuguese Way for three weeks.

-Rochelle and colleague Mike will be setting off to the Portuguese Way on 20th May and spend three weeks walking sections of this Camino de Santiago route in Portugal and Spain, as well as organising clean ups and events along the way.
-We look forward to all of the updates along the way and checking in with Rochelle and Mike for future eco-friendly initiatives.
+Rochelle and colleague Mike will be setting off to the Portuguese Way on 20th May, spending three weeks walking sections of this Camino de Santiago route in Portugal and Spain and organising clean-ups and events along the way.
+We look forward to all the updates along the way and checking in with Rochelle and Mike for future eco-friendly initiatives.

-CaminoWays.com director Roland Monsegu will be announcing details for the Greenlife Fund 2016 in the coming months, designed to support projects such as A Greener Future and I’ll Push You, the inspirational story of two best friends on the Camino the Santiago, supported by CaminoWays.com in 2014.
+CaminoWays.com director Roland Monsegu will announce details for the Greenlife Fund 2016 in the coming months, designed to support projects such as A Greener Future and I’ll Push You, the inspirational story of two best friends on the Camino the Santiago, supported by CaminoWays.com in 2014.

-If you would like more information about the Green Life Fund or to book your Camino de Santiago vacation contact our Travel Specialists.
+If you would like more information about the Green Life Fund or book your Camino de Santiago vacation, contact our Travel Specialists.